walmartlabs/lacinia/docs/enums.rst

 Enum values must be GraphQL Names: they may contain only letters, numbers, and underscores.

+Enums `are` case sensitive; by convention they are in all upper-case.

 When an enum type is used as an argument, the value provided to the field resolver function will be a keyword, regardless of whether the enum values were defined using strings, keywords, or symbols.